-Foundations laid for establishment of biodiversity management system STRABAG is currently establishing a Group-wide biodiversity management system.
+Foundations laid for establishment of biodiversity management system

+STRABAG is currently establishing a Group-wide biodiversity management system.
 To date, the company's sustainability management has focused primarily on climate-related topics, social issues and the development of a corresponding governance structure.
 In 2024, a project to establish a biodiversity management system was launched with representatives from various operating divisions.
 This laid the foundation for targeted actions to be implemented in the raw materials extraction business.
 The current focus is on conducting a detailed analysis of the status quo in order to consolidate the existing biodiversity-related actions and practices within the Group and to engage the relevant stakeholders.
 This should create a solid basis for informed decision-making when developing new actions.
 Additional actions can be developed and implemented for additional business areas as needed.
-Another key aspect of the project to establish a biodiversity management system and enable regular reporting.
+Another key aspect of the project to establish a biodiversity management system is the introduction of suitable measuring parameters to establish a monitoring system and enable regular reporting.